GracyM/Resume/README.md

 Sr Product Specialist (July 2010 – Aug 2020)

-Roles and Responsibilities:

 1. Work on Salesforce cases for customers worldwide for problems with installation and configuration, integration, upgrade, backup and recovery, performance tuning, security setup (SSL and SSO), vulnerability assessment, troubleshooting reporting errors and how-to queries.
 Address the manager severity 1 PagerDuty calls.
 Products supported: Cognos Analytics(aka Cognos BI), Cognos Planning Analytics (aka Cognos TM1).
 2. Quick testing/replicating customer issues in-house and triaging defects helped reduce the turnaround time for defects by 30%.
 Work with defect escalation team and development team to provide a fix to the customer in a timely manner.
 3. Achieved a 100% customer satisfaction score for multiple years and a high Net promoter score of 70+ .
 Personally engaged with clients over phone to learn their pain points, address their concerns and turn unhappy customers to happy ones.
 4. Managed escalations very well by collaborating with the IBM Product Management Team and customers in a timely manner.
 5. Authored over 100 technical notes on various complex issues.
 I was promoted as a KCS Reviewer (level 3) to review documents/Tech Notes written by peers across the globe.
 6. Coach new joinee within the team that help them being productive taking cases within one month.
-7. Lead worldwide support initiatives like Open Mic sharing technical knowledge and release information with the customer, Customer Enablement helping customer onboarding to the support team.
+7. Lead worldwide support initiatives like Open Mic sharing technical knowledge and release information with the customer, Customer Enablement helping customer onboarding to the support team

 Knowledge / Or hands on experience with
 Agile, ITIL and SCRUM methodologies.
 Change Management and Incident Management
-Git/Github, Maven, Jenkins, Ansible
+DevOps
 Red Hat Linux, Windows Servers
 Docker, Hypervisors (Virtualization)
 Webservers - IIS, Apache, IBM Http Server